xzhangxa/profiling-summary/README.md

-# A poor summary of profiling methods
+# An incomplete summary of profiling methods on Linux

 **!!!WIP!!!**

-This repo is a poor and incomplete summary and guide for profiling methods/tools and some background knowledge.
+This repo is an incomplete summary and guide for Linux profiling methods/tools and some background knowledge.
 It is for the purpose of personal collection only thus limited by my knowledge/skill and information collection ability.
 Also I am by no way able to learn and use all methods mentioned, as it's mainly a summary for later reference.

 It's written as notes first but later I guess it's a good idea to organize the summary as markdown files with git history, so here it goes.